Cognitive test

 Cognitive tests are assessments of the cognitive capabilities of humans and other animals.
 Tests administered to humans include various forms of IQ tests; those administered to animals include the mirror test (a test of visual self-awareness) and the T maze test (which tests learning ability).
 Such testing is used in psychology and psychometrics, as well as other fields studying human and animal intelligence.

 Modern cognitive tests originated through the work of James McKeen Cattell who coined the term "mental tests".
 They followed Francis Galton's development of physical and physiological tests.
 For example, Galton measured strength of grip and height and weight.
 He established an "Anthropometric Laboratory" in the 1880s where patrons paid to have physical and physiological attributes measured.
 Galton's measurements had an enormous influence on psychology.
 Cattell continued the measurement approach with simple measurements of perception.
 Cattell's tests were eventually abandoned in favor of the battery test approach developed by Alfred Binet.

 List of human tests

+Human tests of cognitive ability measure a wide spectrum of mental abilities.
+When considering tests of cognitive ability, it is paramount to consider evidence for their reliability, validity, length, and mode of administration (e.g., some assessments require a trained administrator to be present with the respondent).
+It is also essential to understand which cognitive abilities are measured by each test and sub-test.
+There are also free, searchable websites with compendia of tests and the constructs they measure.
+Below are a small sample of some of the best-known measures of cognitive abilities and brief descriptions of their content: